The History of HydroMassage Water Massage Beds

 popular, and this technology also found its way into the

-controls of water massage beds.
+controls of water massage beds and lounges.

 This was another big milestone for water massage beds.
 The Touchscreen was born.